misamunich/misamunich.github.io/_posts/2020-10-11-Predeparture.md

 - Essentials - 50 Euros
 - Other misc. - 50 Euros

 For people from India, IndusInd was the better option w.r.t Forexcards and Bookmyforex was the better one for cash.
-Although things might have changed, I would personally recommend caution with IndusInd forex card and apply for it as soon as possible
+Although things might have changed, I would personally recommend caution with IndusInd forex card and apply for it as soon as possible.

+Here is a list of things you should/can bring with yourself to germany: [Pre-Departure Checklist](/resource_documents/Packinglist.pdf).
 See you in the next blog!